-My TLC TV show, World Café, allowed me to travel the world, and I’ve lately been willing to film something in the Middle East.
+My TLC TV show, World Café, let me travel the world, and I’ve lately been willing to film something in the Middle East.
 I think it’s not easy to do great shows in the Middle East because no one expects a guy with the name of Bobby Chinn to speak Arabic, let alone understand the culture.
-I was thankful that the executive producer of Top Chef was able to see my abilities; he offered me the role, and I accepted.
+I was thankful that the executive producer of Top Chef was able to see my abilities; he offered me the role and I accepted.

-We see you in Top Chef Middle East, World Café, and you’ve been on plenty of other TV programs.
-Any anecdotes of disastrous live moments?
+You go on Top Chef Middle East, World Café, and you’ve been on plenty of other TV programs: Any anecdotes of disastrous live moments?